Skip to main content

 There are 3 levels of anti-fraud security in SparkLoop: Flexible, Strong and Very Strong.

 The majority of referral programs will be best served by the Flexible setting.
+Larger newsletters offering high-value or expensive rewards may find the Strong setting necessary.
+The Very Strong setting is our highest level of anti-fraud.

 ⚠️ We only recommend using the Very Strong setting if you have an audience that is extremely prone to cheating, or are using a reward or giveaway prize of extremely high value.